-II.
 The Hostos Campus

 Hostos Community College has evolved since the development of its Master Plan in 1986.
 This plan entailed major construction to expand and improve the educational programs and services the college provides to its students and the community.
 Some of this expansion was accomplished with the completion of the Allied Health building in 1990, the East Academic Complex in 1994 and Savoy Manor in 1997.
-Hostos is currently involved in a Master Plan revision process to guide the college's growth and expansion over the next ten years.
+To accommodate the increasing number of students, in 2012 in River Avenue and Exterior Street, which Hostos is currently involved in a Master Plan revision process to guide the college's growth and expansion over the next ten years.